MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Skype/SfbOnline/optimizing-your-network/security-guide-for-skype-for-business-online.md

 ms.custom:
 - Security
 description: Guía de seguridad para Skype Empresarial Online <add description>
-ms.openlocfilehash: c10dc554cc1d07dbefb4fba84aed55ae14e9374e
+ms.openlocfilehash: a430d2b6aa4f1992e8710c4a7105530b3dd9fc24
-ms.sourcegitcommit: 36f7ec432090683aedb77a5bd7856e1b10af2a81
+ms.sourcegitcommit: 4d6bf5c58b2c553dc1df8375ede4a9cb9eaadff2
 ms.translationtype: MT
 ms.contentlocale: es-ES
-ms.lasthandoff: 05/08/2020
+ms.lasthandoff: 10/16/2020
-ms.locfileid: "44164899"
+ms.locfileid: "48505197"
 ---
 # <a name="security-and-skype-for-business-online"></a>Seguridad y Skype empresarial online

 Skype empresarial online (SfBO), como parte de los servicios de Microsoft 365 y Office 365, sigue todos los procedimientos recomendados de seguridad y procedimientos, como seguridad de nivel de servicio, a través de los controles de cliente de defensa en profundidad del servicio, refuerzo de la seguridad y procedimientos recomendados operativos.
-Para obtener más información, visite el centro de confianza dehttps://microsoft.com/trustcenter)Microsoft (.
+Para obtener más información, visite el centro de confianza de Microsoft ( https://microsoft.com/trustcenter) .

 ## <a name="trustworthy-by-design"></a>Fiabilidad basada en el diseño
 Skype for Business Online is designed and developed in compliance with the Microsoft Trustworthy Computing Security Development Lifecycle (SDL), which is described at https://www.microsoft.com/sdl/default.aspx.
 The first step in creating a more secure unified communications system was to design threat models and test each feature as it was designed.
 Multiple security-related improvements were built into the coding process and practices.
 Build-time tools detect buffer overruns and other potential security threats before the code is checked in to the final product.
 Of course, it is impossible to design against all unknown security threats.
 No system can guarantee complete security.
 However, because product development embraced secure design principles from the start, Skype for Business Online incorporates industry standard security technologies as a fundamental part of its architecture.